dmis-lab/biobert/README.md

 *   **[`BioASQ Task B`](http://participants-area.bioasq.org/Tasks/A/getData/)**

 ## Fine-tuning BioBERT
-After downloading one of the pre-trained models from [Naver GitHub repository for BioBERT pre-trained weights](https://github.com/naver/biobert-pretrained), unpack it to any directory you want, which we will denote as `$BIOBERT_DIR`.
+After downloading one of the pre-trained models from [NAVER GitHub repository for BioBERT pre-trained weights](https://github.com/naver/biobert-pretrained), unpack it to any directory you want, which we will denote as `$BIOBERT_DIR`.

 ### Named Entity Recognition (NER)
 Download and unpack the NER datasets provided above (**[`Named Entity Recognition`](https://drive.google.com/open?id=1OletxmPYNkz2ltOr9pyT0b0iBtUWxslh)**).
 From now on, `$NER_DIR` indicates a folder for a single dataset which should include `train_dev.tsv`, `train.tsv`, `devel.tsv` and `test.tsv`.
 For example, `export NER_DIR=~/bioBERT/biodatasets/NERdata/NCBI-disease`.
 Following command runs fine-tuining code on NER with default arguments.